CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization & Analytics/CloudApplicationManagerAnalyticsUI.md

 ##### Logging into the Analytics UI
 ![GlobalNavScreenShot](../../images/GlobalNavScreenShot170601-1.png)

-After logging into Cloud Application Manager you can navigate to the Anlaytics UI by clicking on the Optimization link as shown below.
+After logging into Cloud Application Manager you can navigate to the Analytics UI by clicking on the Optimization link as shown below.

 #### Adding provider to CAM